There will be 301 Manteca residents who will not die by the end of this year thanks to vaccines.

 Of course, there is a misinformation floating around the Internet about the “dangers” of giving blood.
 The big lie is that you will somehow contract a disease.

 I do it out of a sense of a moral obligation to others.
-I'm fortunate to live in a time and in a country that has afforded me the ability not just to enjoy virtually unmatched freedom in the annals of history for the non-ruling class but also the ability to live long and healthier.
+I’m fortunate to live in a time and country that has afforded me the ability not just to enjoy virtually unmatched freedom in the annals of history for the non-ruling class but also the ability to live long and healthy.
 Granted, DNA may play a role but the bottom line is there have been a lot of advancements we benefit from that we take for granted.
 And to enjoy a healthier life we have to be an active participant.

 Platelets, by the way, are critical for those battling cancer and undergoing chemotherapy, having heart surgery or organ transplants or have bleeding disorders.

 I have a vague idea of the process involved in extracting white blood cells and how they are used to help others battling to stay alive.

 Mostly I set aside 2.5 hours between travel, donation, and processing time every other Saturday based on faith in medical science.